Art, Illustration, Writing, and Design

 Work

-I worked at the Seattle Post-Intelligencer newspaper until it’s closure in 2009.
-Now I mostly do children’s books and illustration.
-My first book, "Don’t Lick the Dog," was selected as a 2010 Bank Street Best Children’s Book of the Year, starred for Outstanding Merit and accepted to the Society of Illustrators Original Art show.
-Other books include “A Cat Like That” (also a Bank Street pick), “Snowboy 1,2,3,” “Rabbit Stew,” "Pony in the City," "Nanny Paws," and "Old Pearl."
-Illustrations for middle-grade non-fiction, "Your Body, Yourself: Q&A," and "The Teen Body Book, a Guide to Your Changing Body."
+I worked at the Seattle Post-Intelligencer newspaper until its closure in 2009.
+Now I mostly do children’s books, editorial illustrations, and draw "Wenderings".
+My first book, "Don’t Lick the Dog," was selected as a 2010 Bank Street Best Children’s Book of the Year, starred for Outstanding Merit, and accepted to the Society of Illustrators Original Art show.
+Other books include “A Cat Like That” (also a Bank Street pick), “Snowboy 1,2,3,” “Rabbit Stew,” “Pony in the City,” “Nanny Paws,” and “Old Pearl.”
+Illustrations for middle-grade non-fiction, "Your Body, Yourself: Q&A,” and "The Teen Body Book, a Guide to Your Changing Body."
+I received two lovely grants for my as yet unpublished illustrated memoir of my year in the seventh grade, “Progress.”
+If you'd like to read it, send me a note.

 Some awards: American Illustration Annual, Best of the West, Society of News Design International, Bank Street Books, Society of Publication Designers, Society of Professional Journalists, Society of Illustrators.